-The Audit Committee is composed of three outside directors and operates under a charter adopted by the board of directors according to the rules and regulations of the SEC and the Nasdaq Stock Market.
-The Audit Committee members during the fiscal year ended July 31,2004 were Ms. Cote (Chairperson), Mr. Wells, and Mr. Miles.
-The board of directors believes that all of these directors are independent as defined under the rules of the Nasdaq Stock Market.
+The Audit Committee is composed of three outside directors and operates under a charter adopted by the board of directors according to the rules and regulations of the SEC and the NASDAQ Stock Market.
+The Audit Committee members during the fiscal year ended July 31,2005 were Ms. Cote (Chairperson), Mr. Wells, and Mr. Miles.
+The board of directors believes that all of these directors are independent as defined under the rules of the NASDAQ Stock Market.

-Ms. Kathleen A. Cote is the Chairperson of our Audit Committee.
 The board of directors has determined that Ms. Cote has the qualifications and experience necessary to serve as an "audit committee financial expert," as defined by the SEC.

-The following is the report of the Audit Committee with respect to our audited financial statements for the fiscal year ended 2004 which include our consolidated balance sheets as of July 31, 2004 and 2003, and the related consolidated statements of operations, stockholders' equity (deficit) and cash flows for each of the three years in the period ended July 31, 2004 and the notes thereto.
-The information contained in this report shall not be deemed to be "soliciting material" or to be "filed" with the SEC, nor shall such information be incorporated by reference into any future filing under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended, except to the extent that we specifically incorporate it by reference in such filing.
+The following is the report of the Audit Committee with respect to our audited financial statements for the fiscal year ended 2005 which include our consolidated balance sheets as of July 31, 2005 and 2004, and the related consolidated statements of operations, stockholders' equity (deficit) and cash flows for each of the three years in the period ended July 31, 2005 and the notes thereto.
+The information contained in this report shall not be deemed to be "soliciting material" or to be "filed" with the SEC, nor shall such information be incorporated by reference into any future filing under the Securities Act of 1933, as amended, or the Securities Exchange

+Act of 1934, as amended, except to the extent that we specifically incorporate it by reference in such filing.